connar/Lattices/Example2_HNP_and_EmbeddingMethod.md

-# Example 2 - A looking into the Hidden Number Problem (HNP) and the Embedding method
+# Example 2 - A looking into the Embedding method

-# HNP
+# Embedding method
 Assume the following code:
 ```py
 ...